David Montgomery (baseball): Awards and honors

+On August 17, 2024, the Montgomery was posthumously inducted into the Phillies Wall of Fame.
+During his induction ceremony, the Phillies announced the high angled wall in left-center field at Citizens Bank Park would be named "Monty's Angle" in honor of him.
+During the design of Citizens Bank Park, Montgomery had specifically requested for the section of the wall to add a sense of uniqueness to the park and increase the likelihood for plays such as an inside-the-park home run.

 Outside baseball

 Montgomery was a trustee of the University of Pennsylvania, served community action organizations, and was a member of Major League Baseball Enterprise's board of directors.

 Personal life

 Montgomery and his wife Lyn had three children and three grandchildren.
 Montgomery was diagnosed with cancer of the jawbone in May 2014, and underwent surgery that same year.
 He died from the disease on the morning of May 8, 2019, at the age of 72.